RdzYuls/spectacular-sunflower-31d06/content/pages/index.md

       Interested in mix technology and digital development with social science.
       Experience in research, project management, data analysis, and visualization.

-      ✅ My strengths: assertive communication, leadership, problem-solving, creative and innovation.

-      ✅ Experience and love of working with global teams.
     actions:
       - label: Contact Me
         url: /contact